ZaidQureshi/bam/README.md

 Hardware/System Requirements
 -------------------------------------------------------------------------------
-In order to be able to use this code base you need some specific type of hardware and some specific system configuration.
+This code base requires specific type of hardware and specific system configuration to be functional and performant.

 ### Hardware Requirements ###
 * A x86 system supporting PCIe P2P